 To be more specific, here are some additional concerns regarding ethical practice in the outsourcing field:

-- Below Par Service Quality.
 Another big concern is the quality expectations that are never met when delivery time comes.
-If you are looking for a company and expecting above par quality, make sure to request for their track record portfolio, and better yet, seek for a third party testimonies about the company to check their technical competencies.
+If you are looking for a company and expecting above par quality, you can request for their track record portfolio.

-- Environmental Commitment Issues.
-Is your partner outsourcer have in place a roadmap to ensuring eco-sustainability measures?
-Does your vendor company found negligent or practicing some environmentally damaging processes?
-Make sure your contractor conduct periodic audits to ensure compliance.
+Does your partner outsourcer have in place a roadmap to ensure eco-sustainability measures?
+Does your vendor company find negligent or practicing some environmentally damaging processes?
+Your contractor should always adhere to periodic audits to ensure compliance.

-- Hazardous Work Environment.
-It is vital that your outsourced partner impose stringent standards on the work conditions at the vendor locations offshore.
-Before signing up a contractor, make sure that you have carefully reviewed the HR policies of your prospective offshore company.
+Your outsourced partner must impose stringent standards on the work conditions at the vendor locations offshore.
+Before signing up a contractor, make sure that you have carefully reviewed the human resource policies of your prospective offshore company.

-As one of the leading BPO companies in the Philippine outsourcing sector while being located at heart of San Pablo City in Laguna province, Philippines, Big Outsource has always been tuned in to our clients’ concerns about ethical outsourcing.
+As one of the leading BPO companies in the Philippine outsourcing sector, Big Outsource has always been tuned in to our clients’ concerns about ethical outsourcing.

-- We ensure your data privacy and confidentiality measures are strictly enforced.
-To fully ensure complete confidentiality of our clients’ customer information, we make sure have password protected systems, VPN (Virtual Private Network), encrypted servers, and firewall protected networks.
+We ensure your data privacy and confidentiality measures are strictly enforced.
+To fully ensure complete confidentiality of our clients’ customer information, we secure password protected systems, VPN (Virtual Private Network), encrypted servers, and firewall protected networks.

-- Legal Measures.
-Our Service Level Agreements with our partners cover all legal aspects of the outsourcing relationship.
+Our Service Level Agreements or SLAs with our partners cover all legal aspects of the outsourcing relationship.
 We also require a Non-Disclosure Agreement with employees and third party service providers to ensure our clients’ interests are protected.

-- High Value Employee Selection Criteria.
-We impose a stringent hiring measure to ensure that the talent our partner hires meet our standards.
+We impose a stringent hiring measure to ensure that the talent our partner hires meets our standards.
 Thorough background checks of employees are conducted, which is followed by tough selection processes.
 The end result would be employees who are team players, honest, ethical and responsible.